-- 5. Samples of soil were collected from representative locations. - 6.
-Samples and direct measurement data were returned to Oak Ridge, Tennessee, for analysis and interpretation.
-Soil samples were analyzed by solid state gamma spectrometry.
-Smears were analyzed for gross alpha and beta.
-Additional information concerning major instrumentation, sampling equipment, and analytical procedures is provided in Appendices A and B. Results were compared with DOE's Guidelines for Residual Radioactivity at Formerly Utilized Sites, Remedial Action Program and Remote Surplus Facilities Management Program Sites, which is included as Appendix C.
+Additional information concerning major instrumentation, sampling equipment, and analytical procedures is provided in Appendix A. Results of the survey were compared with DOE's Guidelines for Residual Radioactivity at Formerly Utilized Sites, Remedial Action Program and Remote Surplus Facilities Management Program Sites, which is included as Appendix B.